smartdevicelink/sdl_requirements/detailed_docs/iAP_over_BT/iAP_over_BT_re-connection_use_case.md

 7.1.b.
 SDL clears all resumption data related to this app **except** "AppIconsFolder"
 7.1.c.
 SDL does **not** notify HMI about new registration (HMI continues to display app screen)

+**Alternative flow:**

+_Pre-conditions:_
+a. iOS device is connected over Bluetooth
+b.
+App from iOS device is registred and running on SDL

+_Steps:_
+1. USB transport was disconnected

+_Expected:_

+2. SDL does not start `<AppTransportChangeTimer> + <AppTransportChangeTimerAddition>*N` reconnection timer
+3. SDL notifies HMI about app being unregistred